moddroid94/terabithia-music-bridge/README.md

 4.  **Organization**: Tracks are tagged and moved to `Artist/Album/Track.ext`.
 5.  **Integration**: A m3u8 playlist file is generated at the root folder level, with relative file paths, ready for your server or player to scan.

+### Some of the tools used in this app:
+- mutagen
+- hifiaudioapi (API Only)
+- music-tag (artwork write only)
+- APScheduler
+- custom fork of liblistenbrainz
+- FastAPI
+- Vite
+- sqlalchemy
+- musicbrainzngs
 ---

 ## 🚀 Installation